Definition Of Patterns Of Organization

 5. Cause and Effect

 This pattern explains the relationship between events or actions and their consequences.
-It explores the reasons behind events and their resulting effects.
+Practically speaking, it explores the reasons behind events and their resulting effects.
 This can involve a single cause with multiple effects, multiple causes with a single effect, or a chain reaction of cause and effect.

 Example: Explaining the causes of climate change and its effects, detailing the reasons for a historical event and its consequences, or analyzing the causes of a problem and its solutions.